NullishKoala/Portfolio/README.md

 # Portfolio

 Welcome to my frontend portfolio.
+Below you'll find my own small projects I build for fun as to keep my frontend coding skills fresh.
+They are organised from oldest to latest.
+I use vanilla JS, HTML, CSS, design my own graphics, write my own copy and utlise opensource fonts and icons.

+3. Join a roller skating club

 2. Pick A Pickle<br>